felipezxkq/Pudu/README.md

 ## Getting started

 Send us a email to puduapp@gmail.com so we can add you to Android's internal testing.
+If you're reading this in the future, it is likely that you will be able to find the application in the Play Store.

 ## Built with